Jaycode88/veg-centric-msp3/README.md

 built basic base template
-add external(materialize and fontawesome) and project stylesheets links in head of base add script tags for font awesome jquery materialize and custom script
+add external(materialize and fontawesome) and project stylesheets links in head of base add script tags for font awesome jquery materialize and custom script create materialize navbar with mobile dropdown styl with css and functionality with JS.